Skip to content

 Sub Main()

-' The user enters three pieces of data via the keyboard: married, number of children, salary
+' the user enters three data points on the keyboard: married nbEnfants salary

-' the program then displays the tax due
+' the program then displays the tax payable

 Dim coeffR() As Decimal = {0D, 0.05D, 0.1D, 0.15D, 0.2D, 0.25D, 0.3D, 0.35D, 0.4D, 0.45D, 0.5D, 0.55D, 0.6D, 0.65D}